19 MS-13 gang members indicted in 'medieval-style' California slayings were in country illegally, officials say

 "We have now taken off the streets nearly two dozen people associated with the most violent arm of MS-13 in Los Angeles," U.S. Attorney Nick Hanna said.

-Of the 22 defendants, 19 had entered the country.illegally in the past three or four years, according to Thom Mrozek, a spokesman for the U.S. Attorney's office in Los Angeles.
+Of the 22 defendants, 19 had entered the country illegally in the past three or four years, according to Thom Mrozek, a spokesman for the U.S. Attorney's office in Los Angeles.

 PROSECUTORS ACCUSE MS-13 OF 7 'MEDIEVAL-STYLE' SLAYINGS, INCLUDING CUTTING HEART OUT OF RIVAL